Last Updated on by Karl

 Writing content for SEO is a lot more than sprinkling a few keywords throughout your text.
 Google will certainly not appreciate it very much.
 Not only will you fail to get your site ranked highly by it, but you also risk getting penalized.
 Google updates like Panda and Penguin have put an end to keyword stuffing and forced content marketers to adopt new SEO strategies and work much harder.

 However, contrary to what you may read, keywords are still a very viable strategy when writing content.
 You just have to be ready to put in more effort and be more subtle when implementing them.
 To show you that keyword research and writing with keywords in mind can still work for you, check out this great post on SEMrush by Syed Irfan Ajmal.
 In the post he explains how he increased revenue by 23.85% in 6 months, just by implementing that very strategy.

 In addition to that, we are going to share some tips and tricks on how you are supposed to target the right keywords and write posts around them which your audience will find useful, and Google will rank very high.
 Keep on reading to find out more.

 1. Keyword Research

 One of the best tools which you can use when targeting the right keywords for content creation is SEMrush.
 SEMrush is one of our favorites because it enables us to take a peek at what our competitors are doing, which we then use as a basis to improve our content.
 But, apart from that, SEMrush is a real goldmine of information.
 If you haven’t done so already, create an account and log in.
 Once you are logged in, type in the URL you want to know more about.
 We are going to use Business.com as an example.

 On the left-hand side, you will be able to see the link named “Organic Research.”
-After you click on it, you will be transferred to “Positions” section of the website.
+After you click on it, you will go to “Positions” section of the website.